The Foundation for Women in Film & Television–Toronto plays a critical role in funding and increasing access to WIFT-T programs and events.

-Bringing over 25 years of career experience in Film, Television and Digital Media, Alex is Currently VP of Business Affairs and Operations at New Metric Media (Letterkenny, Bad Blood, What Would Sal Do?).
+Bringing over 25 years of career experience in Film, Television and Digital Media, Alex is Currently VP of Business Development and Operations at New Metric Media (Letterkenny, Bad Blood, What Would Sal Do?).
 Previously, Alex held the position of COO at Digital Howard, producing the cutting edge AR/VR Adventure game Terracosm and winning back-to-back Canadian Screen Awards for Wynonna Earp Interactive (seasons one and two).
 Alex spent 5 years in the role of Executive-in-Charge of Production for First Generation Films, and Head of Business Affairs & Executive Producer on several films including Life, Regression, Red Lights and The Whistleblower.
 Other organizations on her resume include Secret Location, ACCT, Telefilm Canada, CMF and the Motion Picture Bond Company.
 Alex also mentors emerging talent through Schulich’s Adopt an Executive MBA program and is a WIFT-T Board member.

 Linda is responsible for the financial leadership of Spin Master’s Entertainment Division ensuring the smooth interface between the finance and production departments.
 Linda is tasked with maximizing all funding opportunities allowing for optimum paths for development, production, and exploitation of all Spin Master’s film and television assets.
 Prior to joining Spin Master, Linda was co-owner of an independent production company and an award winning Producer specializing in Lifestyle and Documentaries.
 Linda also enjoys instructing at the TV Arts Program at Humber College in Toronto and serves as the Treasurer for three not-for-profit organizations.
 Linda received her Bachelor of Arts Degree from York University and is a CPA, CMA.